 Set on the south side of Paradise Valley and just eight miles above the North entry to the national park, Yellowstone Hot Springs is one of Montana’s most unique hideaways.
-As the state’s newest hot springs location, visitors come to unwind and relax in the ever-circulating waters of these mineral pools.
+Previously known as Corwin Hot Springs, as the state’s top hot springs location, visitors come to unwind and relax in the ever-circulating waters of these mineral pools.

 Not only are the geothermal soaking areas worth writing home about on their own, but the sweeping mountain scenery and roaming wildlife add to the genuine Montana experience.